 Back to Boulder Creek Camp Plus Outro

-Later we retraced our steps down the peak.
-Since we didn’t need to go back up to Clark Mountain, we bypassed it from the southwest ridge.
-Then we slowly made our way up the access ramp back to the east side.
+We later retraced our steps from the top.
+Since we didn’t need to return to Clark Mountain, we bypassed the peak from its southwest ridge.
+Then we slowly made our way up the access ramp to the east side.

 We reached camp just short of sunset, and what a long day it was!
 Even after an exhausting climb, we all woke up early the following day.
 After a relaxing breakfast, we packed and soon left the beautiful meadow.